mattyradiuk/API-Practice/README.md

 # API-Practice
 Going to try and make a card game using http://deckofcardsapi.com/

-* Still a lot of things that are missing like split, double down, insurance, and betting
+* Still might implement betting but who knows
 * Please check out the live version on my website! http://radiuk.ca